-- A: No. With its limited resources the County is not able to contact individual homeowners before work begins on their property.
+- A: No. With its limited resources, the County cannot contact individual homeowners before work begins on their property.
 Additionally, it is difficult to estimate how long each project will last.

-- Q: What should I do if there is a dead tree on my property that could fall before the County removes it?
+- Q: What should I do if a dead tree on my property could fall before the County removes it?

 - A: If you are afraid that a dead tree on your property is presenting a danger, you should have a local arborist or tree contractor remove it.
-Be aware that this will be out-of-pocket and not a reimbursable expense through the County, however.
+However, this will be out-of-pocket and not a reimbursable expense through the County.

 Modesto Tree Accident Lawyer

 Hello, and thank you for reading.
 I’m Ed Smith, a Modesto Tree Accident Attorney.
 My law firm has handled complex personal injury cases since 1982.
-Dead and dying trees often present a dangerous condition on private and public properties.
-A falling tree or tree limb can cause severe injuries in addition to property damage.
-If you or someone you love has been injured by a falling tree or branch, reach out to our injury lawyers for free and friendly advice.
+Dead and dying trees often present dangerous conditions on private and public properties.
+A falling tree or tree limb can cause severe injuries and property damage.
+If you or someone you love has been injured by a falling tree or branch, contact our injury lawyers for free and friendly advice.
 Call us at (209) 227-1931 or, from outside the area, at (800) 404-5400.
 You may also send your inquiry to us via our online contact form if you prefer.